hchia93/vulkan-tutorial-triangle/README.md

 ### Step 1: Set Up the Environment

 First, run the environment setup script.
-This will check for all the necessary prerequisites.
+This scipt will install all the required external dependencies: `glm`, `glfw` and `VulkanSDK`.

 ```cmd
 SetupEnvironment.bat
 ```

-> **Note:** You must set the `VCPKG_ROOT` environment variable to point to your vcpkg installation directory before running the script.
-> `set VCPKG_ROOT=C:\vcpkg`

 ### Step 2: Generate the Visual Studio Solution